 The interest on loans is accrued on a daily basis, which allows you to charge your clients only for the days they actually used the loan amount.

 The only calculation method in which interest is not accrued in Mambu is Fixed Flat.
-When using this method the interest will always reflect the amount that would be due on the due date, regardless the actual payment date.
+When using this method, the interest always reflects the amount that would be due on the due date, regardless of the actual payment date.

-The interest rate source allows organizations to fix their interest rate to a standard - index – which is determined externally.
+The Interest Rate Source allows organizations to fix their interest rate to a standard – the index – which is determined externally.

-The Days in Year will determine how interest will be accrued
+The Days in Year setting will determine how interest will be accrued.

 Interest Calculation Methods

-There are three different interest calculation methods you can choose from for your loan products:
+There are three different interest calculation methods you can choose from for your loan product:

 - Declining Balance